plastic-girl/cookies/README.md

 This extracts the cookie with the given name from the `Cookie` header in the request.
 If such a cookie exists, its value is returned.
 Otherwise, nothing is returned.

 `{ signed: true }` can optionally be passed as the second parameter _options_.
 In this case, a signature cookie (a cookie of same name ending with the `.sig` suffix appended) is fetched.
 If no such cookie exists, nothing is returned.
+The `signed` option will default to `true` if `keys` are present, otherwise `false`.

 If the signature cookie _does_ exist, the provided [Keygrip](https://www.npmjs.com/package/keygrip) object is used to check whether the hash of _cookie-name_=_cookie-value_ matches that of any registered key: